 65 posts tagged "Joseph Altuzarra"

-The Spring ’14 collections are under way in New York, and will be followed by the shows in London, Milan, and Paris.
-Before their new clothes hit the runway, we’ve asked some of the most anticipated names to offer a sneak peek.
-Per usual, it’s a busy time for all—designers and fashion followers alike—so we’re continuing our split-second previews: tweet-length previews at 140 characters or less.
-Our entire selection of Spring ’14 previews is available here.
+The Fall ’14 Ready-to-Wear collections are under way in New York, and will be followed by the shows in London, Milan, and Paris.
+Before the new clothes hit the runway, we’ve asked some of the most anticipated names to offer a sneak peek.
+Per usual, it’s a busy time for all—designers and fashion followers alike—so we’re continuing our split-second previews: tweet-length at 140 characters or less.
+Our entire collection of Fall ’14 previews is available here.

 WHO: Altuzarra, designed by Joseph Altuzarra

 WHAT: “Intersection.” —Joseph Altuzarra.
 The designer sent us a Fall ’14 inspiration image, above.